 This action is necessary when the TWI peripheral wants to read data from a slave.
-When configured in Master Mode with a write operation, a frame is sent as soon as the user writes a character in the Transmit Holding Register (TWI_THR).
+When configured in Master Mode with a write operation, a frame is sent with the mode register as soon as the user writes a character in the holding register.

-STOP: Send a STOP Condition
+• STOP: Send a STOP Condition

-- 1 = STOP Condition is sent just after completing the current byte transmission in master read mode. - In single data byte master read, the START and STOP must both be set. - In multiple data bytes master read, the STOP must be set after the last data received but one. - In master read mode, if a NACK bit is received, the STOP is automatically performed. - In multiple data write operation, when both THR and shift register are empty, a STOP condition is automatically sent.
+1 = STOP Condition is sent just after completing the current byte transmission in master read or write mode.

+In single data byte master read or write, the START and STOP must both be set.

+In multiple data bytes master read or write, the STOP must be set before ACK/NACK bit transmission.

+In master read mode, if a NACK bit is received, the STOP is automatically performed.

+In multiple data write operation, when both THR and shift register are empty, a STOP condition is automatically sent.